A complete guide to becoming a successful Android Developer

 Is being an Android developer a good career to follow?

 Absolutely!
 Android is a market leader in most countries.
-Moreover, the Android platform is open source, meaning that the entire operating system source code is available for free to edit.
+Moreover, the Android platform is open source, meaning that the entire operating system source code is available to edit for free.
 That said, whether you’re just a beginner or an experienced developer, you can use the code to make something new and useful.

 Additionally, Google wants to gather as many developers as possible.
 So, the company releases tools like Google Play Services that come equipped with sign-in, authentication, location, storage, and more, so Android developers can focus on their independent core functionality.